Ryu1845/onnxscriptGPT/README.md

 # onnxscriptGPT
-Implementation of gpt2 in onnxscript
+Implementation of gpt2 using https://github.com/microsoft/onnxscript